bquast/bquast.github.io/_posts/2015-11-24-rnn-from-scratch-in-R.md

 output_dim = 1
 ```

-Next we initialize the weights of the neural network using random values
+Next, we initialize the weights of the neural network using random values
 (which will be identical in replication due to the use of `set.seed(0)` at the beginning of this post).

 ```